The Ready for Life Program

 Newcomer families may find it difficult to balance old ways of solving problems versus new ways here in the U.S.

 When newcomers arrive to the U.S. some of their initial priorities include settling into their new home, finding a way to pay their bills, and trying to establish some level of normalcy.
-Newcomer families may find it difficult to balance old ways of solving problems versus new ways here in the U.S. In addition, as with any major life changing event, other concerns and issues may arise that were not present before.
+Newcomer families may find it difficult to balance old ways of solving problems versus new ways here in the U.S. In addition, as with any major life-changing event, other concerns and issues may arise that were not present before.
 This is where the Ready for Life program at NSC comes in.
-The program aims to help participants learn skills to strengthen relationships at home and at work, reduce stress, problem solve as a family, and work through financial issues with family members.
+The program aims to help participants learn skills to strengthen relationships at home, at school, with friends and at work, reduce stress, problem solve as a family or with others, and work through financial issues with family members.

 The Ready for Life program provides the following services to participants:

-Workshop Series: Participants have the opportunity to complete workshops in three areas: Relationship Enhancement, Conflict Management, and Financial Literacy.
-In these workshops participants will learn skills to effectively communicate within their relationships, solve difficult problems with family members, and address financial concerns as a family.
-Each workshop area of focus is completed in four weeks including a makeup session.
+Workshop Series: The workshops will focus on teaching participants communication and life skills.
+In these workshops, participants will learn skills to effectively communicate within their relationships, solve difficult problems with family members and friends, and address financial concerns as a family.
+The 16-hour workshop series is completed in four weeks including a makeup session.
+Classes will be held twice a week for 2 hours via zoom for 4 weeks and will be given Mondays through Thursdays in the mornings and the evenings.

 Eligibility and Referral: The program is open to individuals 14-24 who have moved to the U.S. and would like help improving their relationships through skill-building and community resources.
-For more information about the Ready for Life Program or to make a referral, please complete the referral form below and contact: Colin MacFarlane at firstname.lastname@example.org.
+For more information about the Ready for Life Program or to make a referral, please contact: Colin MacFarlane at email@example.com.

 - Comprehensive Services for Immigrants and Refugees